hiveot/hub/runtime/README-runtime.md

 ## RPC requests

-Some Hub clients support RPC style requests for available services.
-These requests are implemented as actions where the service is identified with a ThingID and the method name using the Thing action key.
+Some Hub clients use RPC style requests for reading available services.
+An rpc request is implemented as an action for the service and waiting for delivery update event containing the response.

 RPC requests are implemented client side.
 When a consumer sends an RPC request, the protocol client waits for a delivery update event from the Hub before returning the result.
 This works independently from the protocol used by the agent.

 ## Built-in Services

-The runtime includes the built-in services to support the digital twin:
+The runtime includes essential built-in services to support the digital twin:
 1. Authentication service.
-Intended for use by transport protocols to verify a client's identity.
-An RPC interface provides the ability to manage clients including agents, consumers and services.
+Intended for use by transport protocols to authenticate and verify a client's identity.
+The service client provides an RPC interface for managing clients including agents, consumers and services.
 2. Authorization service.
 Intended for use by transport protocols to verify the ability of clients to publish or subscribe to certain agents, depending on the client's role.
 3. Digital Twin services:
    a.
 The directory service stores TD documents
    b.
-The inbox service stores and forwards Thing events received from agents
+The outbox service stores and forwards Thing events received from agents
    c.
-The outbox service stores and forwards Thing actions sent by consumers An RPC interface provides the facility to query the directory and the latest values from the inbox and outbox.
+The inbox service stores and forwards Thing actions sent by consumers

-## Core Services

-Core register their RPC endpoints by publishing a TD describing the available interface and method names.
-The service instance is an agent that offers one or more services.
-Each service corresponds to a Thing ID.
-The method names are defines as actions.
-The Thing @type attribute defines the type of service using the hiveot vocabulary.

-Includd core services are Launcher,  Certificate, Device Provisioning, History, and client State storage services.

-## Bindings

-IoT Bindings are agents that convert IoT protocols to HiveOT Hub protocols using the WoT TDD document to describe properties, events and actions for each of the Things the agent manages.

-For example, 1-wire, z-wave bindings support the use of one-wire and z-wave devices through actions send to and events received from the digital twin.